Breathing Practices to Calm the Mind Before a Test

 Apr 30, 2019 by Hillary Acer

-Osmosis team member and certified yoga instructor shares breathing techniques to help relieve stress.
+Osmosis team member, Hillary Acer, and Yoga Instructor shares breathing techniques to help relieve stress.

 At some point in medical school, you might have found yourself feeling a little bit stressed out.
 Maybe that stress even presented itself in a physiological sensation in the body—like tightness in the chest, sweaty palms, or an increased heart rate.
 If that was the case, your body was likely responding to stress with its sympathetic response or “fight, flight, or freeze” response.
 Although your body is just doing its job—responding to a perceived threat—being in this state can prevent you from thinking clearly, problem solving, and doing other high-level tasks that may be important, like studying complex material, taking exams, and performing procedures.